how to prepare for plane Travel with infant

 It is good idea to have your own changing mat as I have seen changing rooms in different states, plus you want your bundle of joy on a clean surface.
 I found changing mat quite handy on the plane too as the changing facilities on board the aircraft are small, cramped, and it is only a piece of wood so not really soft and comfy hence extra padding for those little bones is a must.

 Even the shortest flight can be challenging when your little one is curious and does not want to sleep.
 This is my case, so I expertly hide favourite toys week before the flight so the little one forgets about them, and then when she sees them at the airport we have a lot of play time.
 My personal opinion is that children cry on board when they are confined and bored - so entertaining them is a key to keeping happy baby on board.
-My baby bag is overflowing with toys - always!
+My baby bag is overflowing with toys and books - always!

 Peaceful and easy travel with kiddos x